 How to enter

-Please fill in the online form here including a 200 word statement outlining the nominee’s current work and practice, and send a portfolio of work (PDF, 10MB maximum) – including built projects, work in progress as well as research and other design work – to WomeninArchitecture@emap.com.
+Please fill in the online form here including a 200 word statement outlining the nominee’s current work and practice, and send a portfolio of work of images – including built projects, work in progress as well as research and other design work – to WomeninArchitecture@emap.com.
 Please note high resolution photographs will have to be provided free of charge and usage rights granted for editorial use in connection with the Women in Architecture awards.

 Please note the judges reserve the right to move entrants between categories